alexle/alexle.github.com/posts/first-marathon.markdown

 Because how often in life do we have a chance to test our resolve and will against its limits?
 To push ourselves farther than we've ever gone before.
 People chuckle when I tell them my marathon was a life-changing experience, but I came out a different person after this race.

 For me, the marathon was a perfect reminder to embrace the challenges and obstacles you face in life, because they are *opportunities* to grow from.
-I learned so much about myself and what I was truly capable of during this race.
+I learned so much about myself and what I was capable of during this race.

 At one point, I vowed never to do another one of these again.
 But who was I kidding.
 I can't wait for the next one \*wink\*.